 …Now that was a great meeting

 When you look at your work schedule for the week ahead and see a checkerboard of meetings and more meetings, do you…

 - Groan over the possibility of tedious hours wasted?

-- Put your mind to work getting ready for those meetings
+- Put your mind to work to get ready for those meetings?

 All three answers might hit home for a lot of folks.

-But the best answer is the last one: Despite their bad rap, meetings are often at the heart of the work we do.
+You probably guessed it: the best answer is the last one.
+Meetings are often at the heart of the work we do.
 Despite their bad rap, a good meeting can be a useful tool on the path to success.

-The problem: Too often meetings are called without a clear purpose.
-They last too long, get sidetracked and don’t involve follow-up.
+The problem: Too often, meetings are called without a clear purpose and goals.
+They last too long, attendees get sidetracked and there is no meaningful follow-up.

-The good news is: Anyone can plan and conduct effective, efficient and enjoyable meetings.
+The good news: Anyone can plan and conduct effective, efficient and enjoyable meetings.

-And that’s important because leadership increasingly means using our interpersonal skills to get things done.
+That is important – because leadership increasingly means using our interpersonal skills to get things done.